SenseLogic/CODA/README.md

 *   Immediately **refactor components** when their modularity or reusability needs to be improved.

-*   Instead of adding comments to explain the code intent, **refactor the code** to make it easy to understand by :
+*   Instead of adding comments to explain the code intent, **refactor the code** to make it easy to understand by your imaginary five years old little brother by :

     *   choosing better method and parameter names;
     *   using local variables to store intermediate results;